top of page

 Responsibilities

-Research, sketch ideation, empathy map, prototypes, wireframes, user testing
+Research, sketch ideation, empathy map, hi-fi prototypes, wireframes, usability testing

 Tools